MStokluska/Graphback-Tutorial/README.md

 # <center>Graphback</center>
 ----

+Building software can be sometimes overwhelming.
+As junior developers we are often looking for sample application that can guide us thru complex server and client architectures.
+However as junior dev we are often facing problems of templates being to complex or to simple making learning process more convoluted.
+As software enginner I always wanted to learn more by building things, while having some form of standard I can base on when building end to end solutions.

+In this blog post I want to present technology that changed my perception of software development.
-Last technology that had changed the way I see software development is Graphback, a CLI tool that can help build an entire GraphQL server and a client within seconds!
-It is an open source project that is still in development but it already makes wonders!
-It will generate schema and resolvers along with generating a database structure.
-Graphback addresses the difficulty in configuring a GraphQL server from scratch, and I know that our GraphQL server wasn't particularly difficult to set, but imagine how much work we would have if only we had more entities in our server!
+Graphback in an CLI tool that can help build an entire GraphQL server and a client within seconds!
+It is an open source project that is currently being available as beta with lots of amaizing features to come!

+Graphback will generate schema and resolvers along with generating a database structure.
+Graphback addresses the difficulty of configuring a GraphQL server from scratch, and I know that our GraphQL server wasn't particularly difficult to set, but imagine how much work we would have if only we had more types in our server!
 All graphback needs from you is your schema and it will do everything else for you.
 However, there's a little bit more that you need to know in order to use full graphback potential.

 ## Requirements